GetJobber/atlantis/docs/README.md

 6. When the Action is finished your PR will have a comment with the new release versions

+_NOTE: If you publish using the same commit as a previously published version it will fail.
+This is intended and will also happen if you force publish._

 </details>

 ### What has changed